 Watercress has a bright, peppery flavor prized for salads and gently "wilted" preparations.
 It grows wild in streams in Northern America and Europe but is easily cultivated with the right irrigation.
 Much cultivated "watercress" is actually garden cress, which has slightly less bite and crunch than its watercress cousin.

 Whatever cress we're talking about, they're all members of the mustard family.
 The older they get, the sharper their flavor becomes.
-Use cress as soon as... possible, removing any yellowed or wilted leaves.
+Use cress as soon as possible, removing any yellowed or wilted leaves.
 Tender stalks and roots are perfectly edible along with the dark green leaves.
-Try this Feta Vinaigrette or Yogurt Buttermilk Dressing with it.
+Try tossing with a feta vinaigrette or yogurt buttermilk dressing.